csci338/fall2024/pages/_assignments/lab03.md

 $ git push origin main
 ```

-Reload the `commits` page in Github and you should see your
+Reload your Github repository and you should now see your latest commit on GitHub.
-changes.
-Check the state of your local repository and notice that the
-message describing the difference is now gone!

 ## Branching